a-flyleaf/ygbtdm/story/01/colorscript.md

     - id: 14
       desc: "Lots of people signed up for this.
 Says the welcome: Last one standing gets to go home."
     - id: 15
-      desc: One person is asking others to share anything they know---about this place, how they got here, talk about yourself in front of a mass of strangers.
+      desc: "One person is asking others to share anything they know---about this place, how they got here.
+Introduce yourself to the masses, don't be a stranger!"
     - id: 16
       desc: |-
         She says they should all work together---then calls out people who aren't listening.

-        The first target doesn't care to engage.
+        The first loner doesn't care to engage.
     - id: 17
       desc: |-
         The grandstander's next target: a small girl, curled in the corner.